Top Events for Tweens and Teens This Month in Tulsa

 - Charles Page Library, 551 E. 4th St., Sand Springs

-Read what you can of My Life as a Potato by Arianne Costner and join us for discussion and activities.
-Copies of the book are available for checkout at the Charles Page Library.
-For tweens.
+Read what you can of The Baby-Sitter’s Club: Kristy’s Great Idea by Raina Telgemeier and join us for activities and discussion.
+Copies of the book are available at the library.
+For ages 9-12.

 Dungeons & Dragons